librenms/librenms/doc/Alerting/Entities.md

 Entities as described earlier are based on the table and column names within the database, if you are unsure of what the entity is you want then have a browse around inside MySQL using `show tables` and `desc <tablename>`.

+Below are some common entities that you can use within the alerting system.
+This list is not exhaustive and you should look at the MySQL database schema for the full list.

 ## Devices
 Entity | Description
 ---|---